ArhamAwan/NasirAbsar-Co./DEPLOYMENT_GUIDE.md

 ```
 cPanel (nasirabsar.com):
 ├── api/
+│   ├── reviews.php          ← Upload this
-│   └── reviews.php          ← Upload this
+│   └── .htaccess            ← Upload this (IMPORTANT for CORS)
 └── data/
     ├── approved-reviews.json ← Upload this (with sample reviews)
     └── pending-reviews.json  ← Upload this (empty array)